Embattled Kimilili MP Didmus Barasa arrested

 By John Shilitsa | August 2nd 2021

-Kimilili MP Didmus Baraza has been arrested for assaulting a local contractor.
+Kimilili MP Didmus Barasa has been arrested for assaulting a local contractor.

 The MP was arrested at his home today morning by police officers following a complaint by the contractor, Steve Kay.